sikanhe/acme/README.md

 ## How to connect to an Acme server

+All client request are called with a connection.
+I chose to do it this way (over something like hard coded config) so you have the flexability to run multiple connections to many Acme servers at the same time or fetch certificates for different accounts.

 To connect to an Acme server, you want use the &Acme.Client.start_link/1 function that takes these options: